Seaton High School

 Seaton High School is a coeducational public secondary school based in Seaton, a suburb of the City of Charles Sturt in western Adelaide, South Australia.
-The school has a total enrolment of more than 800 students per year, with an official count of 883 students in 2019.
+The school has a total enrolment of more than 900 students per year and a total staff of over 100.

-Seaton High School's current role of Principal is held by Richard Abell.
-The school also consists of one Deputy Principal, two Assistant Principals, one Business Manager, three Wellbeing Officers, seven Year Level Coordinators and 63 full-time equivalent teaching staff.
+The current Principal of Seaton High School is Richard Abell.

 During the early 2020s, the school underwent major redevelopments through utilisation of a $20 million grant through the Department for Education's Better Schools Program.
 The development process was finalised prior to the introduction of the Year 7 cohort to the school in 2022.

 Facilities

 Facilities at Seaton High School include: